 Stewards will:

-To apply: send a cover letter, resume, and writing sample by email to Jobs@neiwpcc.org by January 5, 2025.
-Please reference #25-LCBP-002 in the email subject line.
+To apply, send a cover letter, resume, and writing sample by email to Jobs@neiwpcc.org by March 30, 2025.
+Please reference #25-LCBP-005 in the email subject line.

 Spend your summer by the lake!
 Join the efforts of the Lake Champlain Basin Program (LCBP) and NEIWPCC to prevent the spread of harmful and destructive invasive species, working to ensure a healthy and clean environment for wildlife and recreationalists.
 We’re seeking multiple seasonal boat launch stewards to deliver interpretive invasive species spread prevention messages to boaters on Lake Champlain during the summer of 2025 and to inspect and decontaminate watercraft.